marin38/NLA-project-team-24/README.md

 - Spark web UI: https://www.mapr.com/blog/getting-started-spark-web-ui
 - Spark programming guide: http://spark.apache.org/docs/latest/programming-guide.html

-### Compiling project
+### Compiling and running project

 **Important!**
 Please, don't write your code on cluster, as it can be suddenly overwritten by somebody else.
-Maybe, it's a good way to debug locally, then commit, push, pull (on cluster) and test.
+Moreover, there is some unfixed problem with sbt on cluster.
+Futhermore, it takes a lot of resources to compile code on cluster.
+So, **please compile the project locally!**

 -----